-If you embed on your site, we simply ask for credit and a link back → 2022 Year at a Glance Marketing Calendar by Annum.
+If you embed on your site, we simply ask for credit and a link back → Printable 2023 Calendar with Holiday by Annum.

 Each monthly calendar includes: key insights related to the top annual consumer spending events as identified by the National Retail Federation; U.S. Federal Holidays; significant religious, ethnic, and cultural holidays that represent the diversity of the U.S. population as identified by ADL; and popular hashtag holidays that provide an opportunity for a natural business tie-in on social media.

-If you embed on your site, we simply ask for credit and a link back → 2022 Marketing Calendar Bundle by Annum.
+If you embed on your site, we simply ask for credit and a link back → 2023 Printable Calendar with Holidays Bundle by Annum.

 The following Monthly Briefings include printable calendars of holidays and popular occasions along with insights and marketing resources associated with the top annual consumer spending events.